ETHproductions/japt/README.md

 ### Unicode shortcuts

 Japt code can be compressed, similarly to its strings.
 The most commonly used runs of characters are mapped to Unicode points, starting at `¡`.
-A full list of these is coming soon, but for now, you could look inside [src/japt-interpreter.js](https://github.com/ETHproductions/Japt/blob/master/src/japt-interpreter.js#L224).
+A full list of these is coming soon, but for now, you could look inside [src/japt-interpreter.js](https://github.com/ETHproductions/Japt/blob/master/src/japt-interpreter.js#L387).

 ### Anonymous functions

 With ES6, we got the new fat arrow operator `=>`, which quickly and concisely defines a function.
-In Japt, the equivalent will be `{`, with any number of uppercase letters preceding it as arguments.
+In Japt, the equivalent is `{`, with any number of uppercase letters preceding it as arguments.
 For example, `XY{X+Y}` defines a function that takes in two arguments, and returns the result of adding them (or concatenating them, if one is a string).

-But this is not working yet; instead, you can use fat arrows; just make sure you have an ES6-compliant browser.
-Even better, you can use one of these:
+There's also two shortcut operators:

-- `@` operator, which stands in for `(X,Y,Z)=>`. `Ur(X,Y =>X+Y` can be reduced to `Ur@X+Y`.
+- `@`, which stands in for `XYZ{`. `UrXY{X+Y}` can be reduced to `Ur@X+Y}`.
-- `_` operator, which stands in for `z=>z`. `UmX=>Xc` can be reduced to `Um_c`.
+- `_`, which stands in for `Z{Z`. `UmX{Xc}` can be reduced to `Um_c}`.

 ### Pure JS